Inn of Chicago

-The Inn of Chicago, originally known as the Hotel St. Clair, was built in 1927 by Oman & Lihienthal, and is located at 162 East Ohio Street in the Streeterville neighborhood of Chicago.
-The hotel is currently part of the Choice Hotels International hotel chain, after a history involving many exchanges between management companies.
+The Inn of Chicago, is a historic hotel located at 162 East Ohio Street in the Streeterville neighborhood of Chicago.
+It was built in 1927 as the Hotel St. Clair.

 Location

 The 250 ft Inn of Chicago Magnificent Mile Hotel is located on the northwest corner of Ohio Street and St. Clair, one block east of the Magnificent Mile shopping district in downtown Chicago, Illinois.